Episode 401: Emotional Intelligence for Project Leaders (Premium)

 This episode is reserved for subscribers of the Premium Podcast.
 Learn how to subscribe to the Premium Podcast to access this interview and transcript...

 Those of you who have, will or are preparing for your PMP exam, inevitably come across the term “Interpersonal Skills”.
 A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) mentions them, your prep books talk about them, and you find me talking about them in my PMP exam prep training lessons as well.

-Margaret Meloni (www.margaretmeloni.com) has been coaching and training on the “softer side” of project management for a long time and so I’m very happy to welcome her as our expert today.
+Emotional intelligence and leadership is one of the topics Margaret Meloni has been coaching and training on for a long time.
+The “softer side” of project management is her area of genius and so I’m very happy to welcome her as our expert today.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.

 Cornelius Fichtner: In this episode of the Project Management Podcast, we get emotional and discover how the soft skill of emotional intelligence helps us be better at the hard skills.

 Hello and welcome to The Project Management Podcast™ at www.pm-podcast.com.
 This is Episode 401 and I am Cornelius Fichtner.
 Thank you for listening in.